CALL US TODAY: 0800 448 0229

 It is advisable that you bring a close friend or family member with you, as there is a lot of information to take onboard during the assessments.

-This is what you can expect from our 90 minute consultation....
+This is what you can expect from our hearing aid consultation....

 This is vital to make sure we have a great understanding of your hearing history and difficulties you experience.
 We make a record of the areas you want to improve from your hearing, so we can monitor the improvement during your rehabilitation process.
 We also highlight any areas that may require further assistance from other medical experts.